metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_workspace_v1alpha2_manifest.md

 Optional:

 - `description` (String) Description of the variable.
 - `hcl` (Boolean) Parse this field as HashiCorp Configuration Language (HCL).
-This allows you to interpolate values at runtime.Default: 'false'.
+This allows you to interpolate values at runtime.
+Default: 'false'.
-- `sensitive` (Boolean) Sensitive variables are never shown in the UI or API.They may appear in Terraform logs if your configuration is designed to output them.Default: 'false'.
+- `sensitive` (Boolean) Sensitive variables are never shown in the UI or API.
+They may appear in Terraform logs if your configuration is designed to output them.
+Default: 'false'.
 - `value` (String) Value of the variable.
 - `value_from` (Attributes) Source for the variable's value.
 Cannot be used if value is not empty. (see [below for nested schema](#nestedatt--spec--environment_variables--value_from))